A 12-year-old student who was traveling by New York City Transit ...Learn More

 Unlike filing a lawsuit based on a car accident or other personal injury against a private defendant, filing a claim against a government-run service entails following special rules and adhering to strict time limits on submitting a claim.
 Even an experienced attorney who has not previously lodged a claim against the New York City Transit Authority may get tripped up by the peculiar requirements imposed on claims against the government agency, potentially resulting in a loss of your claim.

 Choose an attorney with years of experience seeking damages on behalf of subway accident victims and others who have been harmed by negligence and unsafe premises.
-Contact Manhattan premises liability attorney Leandros A. Vrionedes for a consultation on your injury case, at 212-889-9362, or in Queens at 718-777-5895.
+Contact Manhattan subway accident lawyer Leandros A. Vrionedes for a consultation on your injury case, at 212-889-9362, or in Queens at 718-777-5895.